JunjieLeiCoe/MSAE-fall2021-CodePrep/README.md

 ### Laptop Policies
 * You can follow along the class as I type into my computer, but the general policy is that you keep your labtops closed during the lecture time to avoid distractions.

+* The machine that I will be using to demo the class is MacBookPro-13 inch version.
+It is also okay that you are using a windows machine, but the configuration will be slightly different, although I believe that most the part is similar.

 ## Student Evaluation